nene/sql-parser-cst/README.md

 The testsuite contains two kinds of tests:

-- tests are applicable for all dialects
+- tests applicable for all dialects
 - tests applicable for only some specific dialects

 When running the testsuite one always needs to pick a dialect.